Introduction

 The population-level behavior of the oscillators of the segmentation clock is the hallmark wave pattern.
 The role of short-range cell-cell signaling through the Delta-Notch pathway in the local synchronization of the oscillators is well established (Venzin and Oates 2020), providing local coherence to the wave pattern.
 However, the mechanism for the gradual slowing and stopping of the oscillators that creates the phase off-set required for waves at the tissue-level remains a topic of debate.
 Our results clearly implicate a cell-autonomous program of slowing and stopping as the basis for the tissue-level wave-pattern in the zebrafish, and show that a universal picture of the vertebrate segmentation clock that is centered on persistent cellular oscillators instructed by extrinsic signals is inadequate.
 Rather, our work highlights the importance of transient dynamics driven by a cell-autonomous timing mechanism.

 The intrinsic timer’s identity and how it is tuned by extrinsic signals during development remain intriguing questions.
 The molecular details of the timer are not constrained by our data here, and could involve a number of plausible intermediates such as transcription factor or microRNA cascades similar to those in timing of neuroblast differentiation or C. elegans molting (Ambros 2011; Brody and Odenwald 2000) or phospho-timers as found in the circadian clock (Diernfellner and Brunner 2020).
 The latter mechanism would provide an attractive link to extrinsic signalling by FGF gradients in the PSM (Sawada et al. 2001; Simsek and Özbudak 2018).
 A model for slowing and then stopping oscillations via the rise and fall of Her1 production (Negrete JR et al. 2021) implies that molecules controlling her1 transcription, such as Tbx proteins (Brend and Holley 2009) and/or Her1 translation (Dill and Amacher 2005) are involved as time-keeping factors.
 In this light, the activity of the Tbx-degrading factor Ripply (Wanglar et al. 2014) may play a role in the threshold at which production falls, thereby rapidly stopping the oscillations.
 Other models posit that the slowing of Her oscillations arise due to an increase of time-delays in the negative feedback loop of the core clock circuit (Yabe, Uriu, and Takada 2023; Ay et al. 2014), suggesting that factors influencing the duration of pre-mRNA splicing, translation, or nuclear transport may be relevant.
-Whatever the identity, our results indicate the timer ought to exert control over differentiation independent of the clock.
+Whatever the identity, our results suggest that the timer exerts control over differentiation independent of the clock.

 Organizing animal and plant tissues and microbial assemblies with oscillatory mechanisms in naturally occurring and synthetic systems is a rapidly evolving field of interest.
 This includes the investigation of the segmentation clock through innovative 3D culture models (van den Brink et al. 2020; Sanaki-Matsumiya et al. 2022).
 Although patterns in multicellular contexts can emerge from extrinsic signaling processes alone (Danino et al. 2010), understanding the cell-intrinsic potential within these various systems is vital to interpreting and directing population level behavior.
 Our work combining isolated primary cell culture and single-cell resolution imaging of the corresponding developing tissue, reveals that cell-autonomous timing directs the tissue-level patterning of the clock, and offers new opportunities to study the balance of extrinsic and intrinsic control in oscillatory patterning systems.